What is Prostate Cancer?

 There are three primary categories of treatment options for men diagnosed with prostate cancer:

-Prostate Laser Center performs laser focal therapy and TULSA-PRO minimally invasive procedures.
-Both procedures may be relevant treatment options for men with low to medium grade prostate cancer.
+Both procedures may be relevant treatment options for men with low- to medium-grade prostate cancer and even sometimes for high grade prostate cancer.
 However, every man is different, and so are their prostate concerns and treatment options.